slackapi/deno-slack-sdk/README.md

 `DefineWorkflow` is used to define a workflow and provide Slack with the information required to use it.

-`HelloWorldWorkflow.addStep` is used to add a step to the workflow, here we add the `HelloWorldFunction` and then the `SendMessage` Slack Function that will post the `message` to a Slack channel.
+`HelloWorldWorkflow.addStep` is used to add a step to the workflow; here we add the `HelloWorldFunction` and then the `SendMessage` Slack Function that will post the `message` to a Slack channel.